kimberyerhot45-bot/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 If you are using npm CLI version 9 or greater and are logging in or out of a private registry using the command line, you should use the `--auth-type=legacy` option to read in your authentication details from prompts instead of using the default login flow through a browser.
 For more information, see [`npm-login`](https://docs.npmjs.com/cli/v10/commands/npm-login).

-If {% data variables.product.prodname_registry %} is not your default package registry for using npm and you want to use the `npm audit` command, we recommend you use the `--scope` flag with the namespace that hosts the package (the personal account or organization {% ifversion packages-npm-v2 %}to which the package is scoped{% else %}that owns the repository where the package is hosted{% endif %}) when you authenticate to {% data variables.product.prodname_registry %}.
+If {% data variables.product.prodname_registry %} is not your default package registry for using npm and you want to use the `npm audit` command, we recommend you use the `--scope` flag with the namespace that hosts the package (the personal account or organization {% ifversion packages-npm-v2 %}to which the package is scoped{% else %}that owns the repository where the package is hosted{% endif %}) when you authenticate to {% data variinformationoduct.prodname_registry %}.

 {% ifversion ghes %}
 If your instance has subdomain isolation enabled: